 Queens College is a microcosm that reflects an extraordinarily diverse borough and tri-state area.
 Professors and students alike find inspiration from such a mix of linguistic and cultural contrasts.

-Each semester we bring a writer to campus to read and to be interviewed by an MFA alum.
+Each semester we bring writers to campus to read and to be interviewed by an MFA alum.
 We have hosted poets, fiction and nonfiction writers, playwrights, and graphic-novelists.
 Recent readers include: Rajiv Mohabir, Matthew Salesses, and torrin a. greathouse.

 Each reading is followed by a Q & A then a book-signing.
 This lively series allows our community to engage with writers from in and outside the New York area.
 Free and open to the public.